Is Cumin Safe For Dogs Plus Spices That Can Be Harmful

 Comfrey

 If you’ve ever looked for treatments online to help a dog with inflammation or pain, you may have stumbled upon comfrey.
-Did you know comfrey also contains pyrrolizidine alkaloids, located mostly on the root of the plant, which may liver problems when ingested in large quantities?!

 Pyrrolizidine alkaloids in comfrey can be absorbed through the skin and I would never personally use it on my dog.
 These alkaloids work by blocking small blood vessels in the liver, which can lead to liver failure or cirrhosis.
 This applies to both people and pets.
-I’ve read of people who use it with success and often use it on their dogs.
-I am not one of those people.
-I err on the side of caution and avoidance.

 Rosemary

 Rosemary is one of those grey area spices when it comes to safety in dogs.
-According to foremost authority in the veterinary world, Dr. Jean Dodds, a potentially toxic exposure that can trigger seizures in epileptic dogs is rosemary.
+According to foremost authority in the veterinary world, Dr. Jean Dodds, a potentially toxic exposure that can trigger seizures in epileptic dogs is rosemary

 Although rosemary is not listed on any poison lists we could find, rosemary does contain volatile oils that can cause stomach upset or depression of the nervous system if large amounts are ingested.